-- 4.2.1 The Health Board has a statutory duty to secure that its expenditure does not exceed the aggregate of the funding allotted to it over a period of 3 financial years, that is to breakeven over a 3-year rolling period. - 4.2.2 Welsh Government will determine revenue and capital allocations prior to the start of each financial year and notify Health Boards. - 4.2.3 Health Boards must ensure their boards approve balanced revenue and capital plans in line with their notified allocations before the start of each financial year. - 4.2.4 The Director of Finance of the LHB will: - a) Prior to the start of each financial year submit to the Board for approval a report showing the total allocations received, assumed in-year allocations and other adjustments and their proposed
+- 4.2.1 The Health Board has a statutory duty to secure that its expenditure does not exceed the aggregate of the funding allotted to it over a period of 3 financial years, that is to breakeven over a 3-year rolling period. - 4.2.2 Welsh Government will determine revenue and capital allocations prior to the start of each financial year and notify Health Boards. - 4.2.3 Health Boards must ensure their boards approve balanced revenue and capital plans in line with their notified allocations before the start of each financial year. - 4.2.4 The Director of Finance of the LHB will: - a) Prior to the start of each financial year submit to the Board for approval a report showing the total allocations received, assumed in-year allocations and other adjustments and their proposed distribution to delegated budgets, including any sums to be held in reserve:

-Model Standing Orders, Reservation and Delegation of Powers for LHBs Schedule 2.1: Standing Financial Instructions Status: Draft for Audit & Risk Assurance Committee May 2021 Update - March 2021 (v4) Page 18 of 83 distribution to delegated budgets, including any sums to be held in reserve;
+Model Standing Orders, Reservation and Delegation of Powers for LHBs Schedule 2.1: Standing Financial Instructions